 See the Wreck of the HMQS Gayundah

 In 1958, the HMQS Gayundah was grounded at Woody Point after nearly 40 years of service.
-During this time, she served as a flat-iron gunboat in the Queensland Marine Defense Force and Australian Navy.
-In 1921 she was decommissioned and became a sand and gravel barge on the Brisbane River.
+She served as a flat-iron gunboat in the Queensland Marine Defence Force and the Australian Navy during this time.
+In 1921, she was decommissioned and became a sand and gravel barge on the Brisbane River.

 You have to go on the road around Woody Point.
-From the road, you can either look down on the wreck or go back down to the Gayundah Coastal Arboretum.
-It is here that go back to the site of the wreck and see it a bit closer.
+You can either look down on the wreck from the road or return to the Gayundah Coastal Arboretum.
+Here, we return to the wreck’s site and take a closer look.

 See the Sunset over Bramble Bay

 Another great place to watch the sunset is Woody Point Pier.
-As the sun sets, the lights come on, and many people are still down here enjoying the light show and eateries.
+As the sun sets, the lights come on, and many people remain here, enjoying the light show and eateries.

 Redcliffe Attractions

-There are plenty of places to park in Redcliffe, on the waterfront at Captain Cook Park, street parking and car parks along Sutton and John Streets.
+There are plenty of places to park in Redcliffe, including on the waterfront at Captain Cook Park, as well as on-street parking and car parks along Sutton and John Streets.

 If there is an event weekend like the Festival of Sails, you’ll find signs directing you to the showgrounds to park, and there will be shuttles to the foreshore or the event site.